Is there a list of blacklist servers available that I can use with the IP on DNS Blacklist sensor?

-By default, the IP on DNS Blacklist Sensor checks some default blacklist servers.
-You can, of course, enter any servers you want (as a comma separated list).
+By default, the IP on DNS Blacklist sensor checks some default blacklist servers.
+You can of course enter any servers you want to (as a comma-separated list).

-In order to help you find some servers, please see the link below.
+To help you find some servers, see the link below.

 If you use too many blacklist servers, the sensor will show a Timeout (code: PE018) error message.